elcapitan23/hello-world/README.md

 Just starting out GitHub and doing this tutorial

-I love Mexican food.
-I enjoy traveling and the outdoors.
+I love computers.
+I also enjoy traveling and the outdoors.